entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

    ```
    * Keycloak should now reset every time you restart.

-2. Error `User is not authenticated` : If you see this message after starting an MFEs, it is likely that your Keycloak application is not running or the `.env.local` file is not configured properly.
+2. Error `User is not authenticated` : If you see this message after starting the MFEs, it is likely that your Keycloak application is not running or the `.env.local` file is not configured properly.
 Check if Keycloak is running; otherwise, update the configuration in `microservice/conference-x/.env.local`.